Sensacioles/ElixirNLWTogether2021/README.md

 # Wabanex
+Elixir API for physical training management.

-To start your Phoenix server:
+## To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`